"We learned about life as children and

 that you have always been drawn to because of your childhood wounds.

-attention and make a conscious choice.
-You do not get involved with
+to pay attention and make a conscious choice.
+You do not get involved

-intellectual programming the clearer we can see reality.
-The more
+dysfunctional intellectual programming the clearer we can see reality.

-we learn to have boundaries, to ask for what we need, to be direct and
+The more we learn to have boundaries, to ask for what we need, to be direct

 Healthy enough to get out of them quickly if we see too many warning signs.